AbhiGol123/authentication/README.md

-# Next.js Authentication with Supabase (Minimal Implementation)
+# Next.js Authentication with Supabase (Role-Based Access Control Implementation)

-This is a simplified Next.js project implementing only login and registration functionality with Supabase and Tailwind CSS.
+This is a Next.js project implementing a complete role-based access control system with Supabase and Tailwind CSS.

 ## Features